Thermal conductivity of Li$_3$PS$_4$ solid electrolytes with ab initio accuracy: Data availability

 \section{Data availability}

-All the relevant data, scripts, and input files that support the results of this work are available on the Materials Cloud platform \cite{Talirz2020} at [URL to be set upon acceptance].
-The heat-flux time series employed in the multicomponent Green-Kubo analysis and the interatomic force constants used in the Boltzmann transport equation are available on Zenodo \cite{zenodo} at [URL to be set upon acceptance].
+All the relevant data, scripts, and input files that support the results of this work are available on the Materials Cloud platform \cite{Talirz2020} at [\href{https://doi.org/10.24435/materialscloud:nv-1g}{https://doi.org/10.24435/materialscloud:nv-1g}].
+The heat-flux time series employed in the multicomponent Green-Kubo analysis and the interatomic force constants used in the Boltzmann transport equation are available on Zenodo \cite{zenodo} at [\href{https://zenodo.org/records/10977594}{https://zenodo.org/records/10977594}]